timlindeberg/tlang/documentation/7_Operators.md

 ```
 ### Greater Than
 The greater than operator, `>`, compares the left hand operand by the right hand and returns true if
-the left operand is smaller than or equal to the right.
+the left operand is greater than the right.
 ```tlang
 5 > 4 // true
 5 > 5 // false
 ```
 ### Greater Than Equals
 The greater than equals operator, `>=`, compares the left hand operand by the right hand and returns true if
-the left operand is smaller than or equal to the right.
+the left operand is greater than or equal to the right.
 ```tlang
 5 >= 4 // true
 5 >= 5 // true